neeldani/Atlan-Challenge/README.md

 # Atlan-Challenge

 ## Description
-This project provides REST API endpoints to pause, resume and abort a huge file upload, download and a long running server process.
-This would essentially help revert wrong uploads/ downloads and hence reduce the load by avoiding unecessary computation.
-The idea for this is similar to the methodolgy employed by the library resumable.js
+This project provides a set of REST API endpoints to pause, resume and abort a huge file upload, download as well as a long running server process.
+This would essentially prevent waste of server's resources in case of wrong uploads/ downloads, reducing the load by avoiding unecessary computation.
+The idea for this implementation has been somewhat drawn from the resumable.js library and the tus protocol.

 ## Installation
 ```